-The CRI brings together academics and climate practitioners from government, non-profits and the private sector to work in four areas:
+CRI brings academics together with climate practitioners from government, non-profits and the private sector to work in three areas:

 Climate Adaptation Research Projects

-CRI conducts joint academic-stakeholder, inter-disciplinary research projects that inform Bay Area climate decision-making and produce new, groundbreaking knowledge.
+CRI conducts joint academic-stakeholder, inter-disciplinary research projects that inform Bay Area and California climate decision-making and produce new, groundbreaking knowledge.
+We work on sea level rise, drought, extreme heat, wildfires and other products of a warming planet.

 Bay Area Climate Adaptation Services